MBA Graduate Program Frequently Asked Questions

 Do I need to have an undergraduate degree in business to pursue my MBA at Marist College?

 No. The Marist MBA program is designed to accommodate the academic needs of working professionals with undergraduate degrees in areas outside of business as well as graduates of business related programs.
-Marist's MBA program includes six (6) foundation courses that provide graduates of other disciplines with the academic cornerstones in business that they will need to successfully complete their graduate studies in business administration.
-Foundation courses may be waived based on prior academic experience.
+Marist's MBA program includes nine (9) core courses that provide graduates of other disciplines with the academic cornerstones in business that they will need to successfully complete their graduate studies in business administration.
 Read more about the undergraduate degree requirements for the MBA and read profiles of our students and alumni.

 How long is each MBA course?

 The Marist MBA offers a mix of course formats.
-Four of the five Core courses are delivered in 15-week cycles spanning the entire semester.
-One remaining Core course, along with all Foundations (if required), and all concentrations and electives are delivered in 8-week accelerated cycles.
+Six of the nine core courses are delivered in 15-week cycles spanning the entire semester.
+The three remaining core courses, and all concentrations and electives, are delivered in 8-week accelerated cycles.
 Read more about our online course formatting.

 How are the MBA courses structured?

-Online and classroom-based courses are organized and presented in much the same way.
+Online courses are organized and presented in much the same way as you would expect from a traditional classroom experience.
 Lectures, readings, and class assignments are issued or posted at regular intervals throughout the course.
 Assignments and exams are time sensitive in that they are due on a specific date.
 Online students simply submit work electronically on the date it's due.
 Read more about the MBA program and course structure.

 How do online MBA courses work?